 People often relate to the invention of the internet as a breakthrough into the modern technological world.
 It all started in the early years of the 21st century when this global system of the interconnected network started growing and never stopped.
-Everything became accessible with a few swipes, clicks and boom it was there right in front of you.
+Everything became accessible with a few swipes, clicks cheapest essay writing and boom it was there right in front of you.
 Also, with the invasion of the internet, E-Business, E-Commerce, and E-Marketing concept appeared.
 You will think about what is not there to get addicted to this newest technology.

 However, there is a rising concern about its negative effects on each individual, especially students.
 The lack of information security online, the fear of impersonation and higher risks of students accessing irrelevant sites has got the world talking again.
 Well, it would not be wrong to describe the internet as a knife.
 It can be used to cut fruits or cut anyone’s throat.
 Either way, it is up to the user to use the facility appropriately.

 This article highlights some of the negative effects of internet usage on the academic performance of students.

 The internet is generally known as the source of unlimited information from where students gather details for their projects and assignments.
 This drops their ability to be creative and find their way out.
 Moreover, they lean towards copy-pasting other author’s work which in return increases the chances of plagiarism in their writing.
 When this practice becomes a habit, these young individuals start to completely rely on the internet for all minor as well as major things.